Barford St Martin: Notable buildings

 Besides the Grade I listed church and village cross, one building is listed at Grade II*: Little Orchard, on Short Lane, which began as a four-bay timber-framed hall house in the 15th century, and was altered in the 16th and 17th centuries.
 Other buildings noted by Pevsner, Cherry and Orbach include the Manor House, across the road from the church, early 19th-century in yellow brick; the former school, West Street, 1853–4; Barford House, Mount Lane, mid 18th-century in pebble-dashed brick; and the Old Rectory, Groveley Road, with one 15th-century wing.

 Outside the village, a country house was built at Hurdcott in the 1630s, and in the next century the estate came into the Powell family whose descendants included Alexander Powell (1782–1847), MP for Downton.
 The house was reconstructed in the 1970s.

 Local government

-Barford has parish council who are determined to improve facilities and the visual appearance of the village.
+Barford elects a parish council.
 The parish is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.